build-on-aws/deploying-trurl-2-on-amazon-sagemaker/README.md

 #### What is *LLaMA 2*?

-[LLaMA 2](https://ai.meta.com/resources/models-and-libraries/llama/) is a family of *Large Language Models (LLMs)* developed by Meta.
+[LLaMA 2](https://ai.meta.com/resources/models-and-libraries/llama/) is a family of *Large Language Models (LLMs)* developed by [Meta](https://ai.meta.com).
 This collection of pretrained and fine-tuned models is ranging in scale from 7 billion to 70 billion parameters.
 As the name suggests it is a 2nd iteration, and those models are trained on 2 trillion tokens and have double the context length of [LLaMA 1](https://ai.meta.com/blog/large-language-model-llama-meta-ai).

-Additionally, remember to review and refer to the [*Meta’s Responsible Use Guide*](https://ai.meta.com/llama/responsible-use-guide) for the exact details and specific usage restrictions.

 ## Prerequisites and Setup